Skip to content

 Worker process Same image, different command — consumes job queue Uses service.run() internally

-Static build Vite output baked into Docker image make build-ui in Dockerfile
+Static build Vite output baked into Docker image npm run build in docker/viewer/Dockerfile

 Growth Path (No Architectural Rewrites)